 Get a glimpse of jazz artists and recordings of times past in our quaint gallery.
 Gift shop available.

 Richmond is home to a collection of Louis Comport Tiffany stained glass windows.
-Four sites within a five block area offer a glimpse of this magnificent National Art Treasure.
+Three sites within a five block area offer a glimpse of this magnificent National Art Treasure.

 Memorial Park contains memorials from the Civil War, WWI, WWII, the Korean War, the Vietnam War, Womens Memorial, Purple Heart Memorial and more all along the scenic Whitewater River.
 Two M3A3 Stuart tanks that once sat on the Wayne County courthouse property reside in the park as well.
 This beautiful memorial park was created by veterans for veterans.